Fishest/school/notes/microsoft.papers.rst

    if a \nrightarrow b and b \nrightarrow a.
-5. Assume a \nrightarrow a for any event a (an event cannot happen before itself)(irreflexive partial ordering on the set of all events in the system).
+5. Assume a \nrightarrow a for any event a (an event cannot happen before itself)(irreflexive partial ordering on the set of all events in the general).

 Another way, a \rightarrow b implies a causally affects event b.
 Two events are concurrent if neither can affect each other.